Cross Species Functional Alignment

 Reading differential expression result of human data from meta-analysis

-Now we know the genes that are in each AMP-AD co-expression cluster, along with the ID of the corresponding orthologous gene in mouse.
-We’ll also need to know how these genes change expression in AD.
+Now we know the genes that are in each AMP-AD co-expression cluster, along with the ID of the corresponding orthologous genes in mouse.
+We’ll also need to know how the expression of these genes change in AD.

-We’ll download the results from differential expression meta-analysis of reprocessed AMP-AD RNA-seq data (all 7 brain regions).
-Log fold change values for human transcripts can be obtained from Synapse.
+We’ll download the results from differential expression analysis of reprocessed AMP-AD RNA-seq data (all 7 brain regions).
+Log fold change values for human transcripts can be obtained from Synapse (syn14237651).

 R